Miguel Cabrera Player Props: Tigers vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff is eighth in the league with a collective 9.1 strikeouts per nine innings.
+- The Phillies pitching staff is eighth in MLB with a collective 9.1 strikeouts per nine innings.

-- The Phillies have the 24th-ranked team ERA among all league pitching staffs (4.62).
+- The Phillies have a 4.54 team ERA that ranks 23rd across all league pitching staffs.

-- Phillies pitchers combine to give up 62 total home runs at a rate of 1.1 per game (to rank 11th in baseball).
+- Phillies pitchers combine to surrender 63 total home runs at a rate of 1.1 per game (to rank 11th in baseball).

-- The right-hander last appeared on Wednesday against the New York Mets, when he tossed six innings, allowing four earned runs while giving up four hits.
+- The right-hander's last time out came on Thursday against the New York Mets, when he threw four innings, surrendering three earned runs while allowing two hits.

+- The 30-year-old has a 5.65 ERA and 7.1 strikeouts per nine innings in 12 games this season, while giving up a batting average of .263 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.